CMTA/CMTAT/doc/USAGE.md

 ### Truffle [partially depreciated]

-> Truffle can still be used to compile the contracts but you can no longer be used to run the tests.
+> Truffle can still be used to compile the contracts but you can no longer use it to run the tests.

 To use Truffle, the recommended way is to use the version installed as part of the node modules, via the `npx` command: